kudashevs/accept-language/README.md

 ```
 <sub>for more information about different options, please refer to the [Options](#options) section</sub>

-If you want to change the defaults, don't forget to publish the configuration file.
+If you want to change the default values, don't forget to publish the configuration file.
 ```bash
 php artisan vendor:publish --provider="Kudashevs\AcceptLanguage\Providers\AcceptLanguageServiceProvider"
 ```